The Rev. Dr. Janet Whaley Zimmerman, Rector

 Before entering Virginia Theological Seminary to train for the priesthood, Janet worked with children and youth with disabilities and their families.
 Later she was a university faculty member at The Johns Hopkins University in Maryland and The University of Texas at Austin in Texas where she taught and supervised students at the undergraduate and graduate level to serve people with disabilities.

-Janet lives in Great Barrington with her husband, Sey.
+Janet lives in Great Barrington.
+(Her husband, Sey, died July 9, 2018.)
 Janet and Sey have three adult sons.
 Patrick and his wife Katherine Carroll live in Albany, New York with their three children, Luke, Beth, and Ian.
 Patrick is an Emergency Physician at St. Peter’s Hospital.
 Katherine is an architectural historian with a Ph.D. from Boston University.
 Thomas lives and works in Los Angeles, California for Pacific Council on International Policy as Chief Programs Officer.
 Frank works as an Architect and Urban Planner at Perkins Eastman in New York City.
 All three sons and their daughter-in-law graduated from Williams College.

 Chris Clark, Choir Director